 Resolution: ACCEPT

+TGaz Editor: Change the following paragraph in Cl.
+9.3.1.19 as follows:

-The Offset subfield can take values between 0 and 63 and indicates the number of HE-LTF to skip when processing the following NDP and is set 0 in all cases except the secure variant of the TB Ranging measurement exchange.
+The Offset subfield can take values between 0 and 63 and indicates the number of HE-LTF to skip when processing the following NDP and is set 0 in all cases except in (#1609) the secure variant of the TB Ranging measurement exchange.